48 Things To Do In Tucson When It’s Too Hot!

 29. Go old style at the 2nd run theater

-Those classic 2nd run theaters which were so popular in the 90’s are getting hard and harder to find in this day and age.
+Those classic 2nd run theaters which were so popular in the 90’s are getting harder and harder to find in this day and age.
 Fortunately, Tucson is home to one of the few remaining in the state and it is put to good use during the hot summer season.
 Century Gateway 12 is well-maintained with a pretty decent screen size and sound system.
 Take advantage of those old-fashioned movie prices – just 3 bucks for regular admission and $1.50 on Tuesdays!
+Update: this great theater is unfortunately now closed!
+Century at Oro Valley Marketplace is a beautiful new theater which offers affordable matinees for just 7 bucks.

 Location: 770 N Kolb Rd, Tucson, AZ 85710